 Students who desire tutoring in a particular class should initially seek assistance from professors and departmental assistants.
-Peer tutors for many classes are available for one hour per week per class at no charge.
-All tutors have received a recommendation from faculty and have taken the course they are tutoring and received a B or better for their final grade.
+Peer tutoring for most courses is available for free to all undergraduate students in need of additional academic support for up to seven (7) hours of tutoring.
+If students would like additional hours for tutoring, they can appeal by talking to a professional in the ACCESS office.
+All tutors have received a recommendation from faculty and have taken the course they are tutoring and received a B or higher for their final grade.

 Office & Tutor Program Coordinator

 Through the Reformed Presbyterian Theological Seminary in Pittsburgh, Geneva offers the 3&3 Program enabling students to complete a B.S. and a M.Div. in only six years.